Contents | Start | End | Previous: Chapter 21: Making Your Books Accessible | Next: Chapter 23: Formatting For Print

 If you provide alternative text for an image using the image properties editor, it will be spoken in place of the image, giving at least some idea of what surrounding text may be referring to.
 Similarly, a table’s title and description may help clarify the layout of the table before the data is read and prepare the listener for it.

 AI narration is a fast-developing technology.
 These systems generally take a different approach by avoiding detailed markup and letting the AI do the work of handling pronunciation and phrasing.
-So the input to an AI narration service tends to be plain text.
+So the input to an AI narration service tends to be plain text, with only small amounts of markup.
 Unfortunately this can still produce failures, especially for obscure names or words with multiple pronunciations.
 It can also fail to insert appropriate pauses.

 The approach Google Play Books takes is to let the author make a copy of an existing published Epub and delete or add text, and insert pauses.
 Since this has to be done online, it’s rather an inefficient process and would certainly benefit from the ability to at least upload a speech-specific Epub file with appropriate text and pronunciation.
 A workaround would be to temporarily substitute a speech-specific Epub, make the narration version from it, and republish the original.